NickelPic/deafit.github.io/README.md

 # DeafIT Website

 This website is powered by Jekyll.
 See on Jekyll website for more information how Jekyll works.
 Github supports Jekyll hosting for free so we host our website on github.

 Here you will be explained how the website is structuered and about where you can start.
 Let's talk about the directory structure and files, first.

+## How to run locally

+    jekyll serve

 ## Directory structure and files